-From 6 April 2006 mandatory HMO licensing came into force across England.
-The Government hopes that this new legislation will raise the standard of accommodation for people living in HMOs.
+Mandatory HMO licensing came into force across England and Wales in 2006.
+The intention is to raise the standard of accommodation for people living in HMOs.

 Which HMOs need a licence?

 Under the national mandatory licensing scheme an HMO must be licensed if it is a building consisting of three or more storeys and is occupied by five or more tenants in two or more households.
 Local Housing authorities have discretionary powers to widen the remit of licensing to also include other smaller HMOs if they think that enough of them in an area are badly managed.
 If you are unsure whether an HMO needs a licence check with your local housing authority.

 What is a Household?